 Malaria is the primary cause of morbidity and mortality in Mali.
-Globally, Mali is among the ten countries with the highest number of malaria cases and deaths (3% of the global cases and deaths, and 6% of cases in West Africa).
-From 2016 to 2019, cases fell 13%, from 384 to 334 per 1000 of the population at risk, while deaths fell by 21% from 0.76 to 0.59 per 1000 of the population at risk.
+Globally, Mali is among the ten countries with the highest number of malaria cases and deaths – 3% of the global cases and deaths, and 3.1% of global deaths due to malaria in 2020.
+It accounts for 6.2% of cases in West Africa.
+From 2017 to 2020, cases fell 7.6%, from 387 to 357 per 1000 of the population at risk, but deaths increased 22% from 0.78 to 0.95 per 1000 of the population at risk.

 The impact of malaria on children under five years of age in Mali is high.
 Mali has the 2nd highest level of severe anaemia among children under five years of age.
 Over 40% of children who reported having a fever were not brought for care and less than 30% of the children brought for care were tested for malaria.
 To reduce the burden of malaria in the country, the High Burden, High Impact approach was introduced in November 2019.

 Malaria prevalence varies across regions, from a minimum of 1% in Bamako to a maximum of 30% in Sikasso region.
 The disease prevalence among children under five years of age was 19% in 2018.

 Malaria is endemic to the central and southern regions, where about 90 percent of Mali’s population lives, and it is epidemic in the north due to the limited viability of Anopheles species in the desert climate.

 The country therefore has three malaria zones: